eslammongy/qoutable/README.md

 - shared_preferences: To store user preferences locally, such as favorite quotes or settings.
 - share_plus: Enables sharing quotes via different platforms.

+## Upcoming Features:
+- Search by author or category.
+- Translate quotes into any language.
+- Add quotes as a native home widget.
+- Expand quote categories.

 ## Requirements

 - Flutter SDK version 2.0.0 or higher